 The responsibility for properly determining the quantity and value of inventories rests with the management of the entity.
-It is therefore the responsibility of the management of the entity to ensure that the inventories included in the financial information are physically in existence and represent all inventories owned the entity.
-The management satisfies this responsibility carrying out appropriate procedures which will include verification of all items of inventory at least once in every financial year.
+It is therefore the responsibility of the management of the entity to ensure that the inventories included in the financial information are physically in existence and represent all inventories owned by the entity.
+The management satisfies this responsibility by carrying out appropriate procedures which will include verification of all items of inventory at least once in every financial year.
 This responsibility is not reduced even where the auditor attends any physical count of inventories in order to obtain audit evidence.
-Verification of inventories may be carried out employing the following procedures :
+Verification of inventories may be carried out by employing the following procedures :

 - examination of records;

 - examination of valuation and disclosure; and

 The nature, timing and extent of audit procedures to be performed is, however, a matter of professional judgment of the auditor.